CAS in Forensic Imaging and Virtopsy® UZH

 The modules can be taken separately, but not in any order.

-- The Virtopsy Advanced course (module II) takes three days, and it will make the imaging (PMCT, post mortem MRI) of a concise case that is followed by a full forensic autopsy available to course participants.
-There will also be a similar case demonstrated in full examination for PMCTA (post mortem CT angiography).
+- The Virtopsy® Advanced course (module II) takes three days, and it will focus on more imaging (PMCT, post mortem MRI).
 Also, the Advanced course expands the subjects of the Basic course with more detail.

 Target audience